mohinid/referral-app/README.md

 # DirectShifts ROR Assessment

-# Developer Note to Reviewer
+# Message to Reviewer
-Given the ETA(2 days) for this assessment,
-I have implemented all features using Rails(API and UI) for now as I have not worked with React.
+Due to time constraint, I have implemented all requested features using Rails, as I have not worked with React.
 # Problem Statement

 1. Create a Rails(3.0.1) + React project(7.0.1)

 2. Features:
 - Users should be able to Sign-Up/Login both via UI and via API call.
-- Users should be able to send referral link to any email address.
+- Users should be able to send Referral Link to any email address.
 - The referral email should contain a link that redirects to sign up page.
 - User’s home page should show all the email addresses that were referred.

 3. Authentication:
 - Use Devise to authenticate.
-The signup/login should happen using Material UI.
+The Sign-Up/Login should happen using Material UI.
-- Make Devise work with APIs such that we can signup/login using APIs as well.
+- Make Devise work with APIs such that we can Sign-Up/Login using APIs as well.

 4. Specifications:
 - Use MySQL for database